The Cybis Child Portrait Busts

 This Nanuq in a yellow hat turned up in an estate sale in 2022.
 It is also not on a base, which all of the other Eskimo Child busts always were.
 Based on the other Cybis items in the same sale, this is probably a piece that was painted and/or sold at the studio itself during the 1990s.
 This auctioneer’s photos were exceptionally bad (very overexposed) and so it’s possible that the colors are a bit darker than they appear here.

-(Eros, a bust of the Greek child-god of love, was introduced in 1974 but is profiled with the mythological characters.)
+EROS Cupid Head by Cybis in standard colorEros, a bust of the Greek child-god of love, was introduced in 1974 and is profiled with the mythological characters.

 ‘Funny Face’ with Holly (shown at left) was the separate holiday-themed retail edition, first appearing in late 1978 at $325.
 This holly-trimmed version has a white base whereas all of the other Funny Face issues are on dark wood.
 The studio continued to offer him in 1979 but he appears on no subsequent price lists until the early 1990s, when the studio brought him back at more than double his original price.
 It’s not likely that many of those were sold.

-(Psyche, the myth-based companion head to Eros, was also introduced in 1980 but – like Eros – is shown in the Mythological post.)
+PSYCHE by CybisPsyche, the myth-based companion head to Eros, was also introduced in 1980 and – like Eros – is profiled in the Mythological post.
+One of the two doll heads that Cybis designed for the Hamilton Collection in the 1990s was derived from this bust.
+Psyche was created by Gertrude Fass.

-This detail shot of Robin’s flower crown shows that by the 1980s the studio was already moving away from some of the handmade-flower details of the previous decade and opting for the easier-to-produce molded ones instead.
+This detail shot of Robin’s flower crown shows that by the 1980s the studio was moving away from some of the handmade-flower details of the previous decade and opting for the easier-to-produce (but less attractive) molded ones instead.

 Joseph Chorlton presents a Robin to Susan Lucci when the actress was honored by the March of Dimes during the 1980s.

 Of course Cybis also offered Valentine with Holly.
 Like the holiday-counterpart Funny Face, the base on this version is white as well.
 She first appeared in Cybis advertising in December 1986 at $375, with the notation “available exclusively for the 1986 holiday season.”
-This was indeed the case until the early 1990s when the studio – now selling directly to the public – brought her out of retirement at, like the holiday Funny Face, almost double the original price.
+This was indeed the case until the early 1990s when the studio – now selling directly to the public – brought her out of retirement at almost double the original price.

 It’s not surprising that when Cybis added their Hall of Fame Editions line in the early 1990s, they brought back their first two child heads as downsized replicas.
 Both of them were introduced in 1991 at $250 each.
 Cybis price lists offered them simply as Boy Head and Girl Head under the “Hall of Fame” section, and then later changed their titles to Head of Boy II and Head of Girl II.This photo of a Head of Boy II next to an original Head of Boy illustrates the size difference.
 The HOF replica is 7.5″ high overall.
 There are also differences in the signature area; see the Hall of Fame post for details.